I See Right Through to You

-"I See Right Through to You" is a song by the Danish eurodance producer DJ Encore featuring the vocals of Danish singer Engelina.
+"I See Right Through to You" is the debut single by the Danish eurodance producer DJ Encore featuring the vocals of Danish singer Engelina.
 It was released as the lead single from DJ Encore's debut album, Intuition, in 2001.

 The song served as the theme song to the first season of the reality television show Big Brother Denmark.
 It peaked at number one in Denmark and at number fifteen in the U.S. on Billboard's Hot Dance Club Songs chart.